Ypertex/blog/content/articles/who-wins-poker-games/index.md

 ## The Determining Factor

 Who takes decisions is not a matter of who knows best---but **who takes responsibility** if it turns out to be the wrong decision.
-The riskier the decision is, the more likely it's that people decide who are anything but subject matter experts.
+The riskier the decision, the more it's taken by people who are anything but subject matter experts.

 In other words: More often than not, your **riskiest technology decisions are routinely taken by non-technological people**.
 So how important is it that they get your technology strategy?